MyDigiTwinNL/MyDigiTwin-federeated-learning-node-setup-guidelines/README.md

       type: sql
   ```

-- The policies on which algorithms are allowed to run -and hence to get access to data- on this node:
+- The policies on which algorithms are allowed to run -and hence to get access to data- on this node, for example:
   ```yaml
   # Define who is allowed to run which algorithms on this node.
   policies: